 Interior decorator Jan Morrow (Doris Day) and playboy songwriter Brad Allen (Rock Hudson) share a telephone party line.
 He often keeps it busy as he flirts with his girlfriends, which annoys her as she’s trying to call her clients.
 Brad soon meets Jan by chance and is instantly attracted to her, so he hides his true identity from her and pretends to be a Texas rancher named Rex Stetson.
-Complications ensue when their mutual friend Jonathan Forbes (Tony Randall) hires a private eye to find out who Jan’s new beau is.
+Complications ensue when their mutual friend Jonathan Forbes (Tony Randall) hires a private eye to discover who Jan’s new beau is.

 Doris Day was already breaking out of her early musical ingénue roles by the time she was brought on to star in Pillow Talk, starring in a range of genres from the drama Love Me or Leave Me to the thriller The Man Who Knew Too Much, though she was still primarily cast in her wheelhouse of musicals and romantic comedies.
 But Pillow Talk posed a bit of a challenge for her leading man Rock Hudson, who hadn’t done a straight comedy before, as at that time he was only being considered for more dramatic roles like in his collaborations with Douglas Sirk and his Oscar-nominated performance in Giant.
 Hudson also reportedly turned down the role a few times, as he found the script “too risqué” and was afraid it would hurt his masculine image.
 But luckily for us and him, Day convinced him to take the part.
 The two immediately hit it off upon meeting, with Hudson soon referring to Day as “Eunice” because whenever he thought of her with that name, it made him laugh.
 Meanwhile, she said, “I call him Ernie because he’s certainly no Rock.”
 Their off-screen rapport translated wonderfully into the film.
-Anyone watching them in their scenes together can feel the real love they had for one another, even at times when their characters were expressing their annoyances with each other.
+Anyone watching them in their scenes together can feel the real love they had for one another, even at times when their characters were expressing their annoyance with each other.
 During production, there was constant laughter between the two stars, and Day said of working on Pillow Talk: “Every day on the set was a picnic – sometimes too much of a picnic, in that we took turns at breaking each other up.”

 Pillow Talk became one of the biggest hits of both their careers and reinvented their screen images, with Day being seen as a classy sex symbol, and Hudson being more recognized for his comedic chops.
 The film was number one at the U.S. box office for seven consecutive weeks and was ranked fifth overall in 1959.
 The movie also received numerous accolades, including a Golden Globe for Day as Best Actress in a Comedy or Musical, and both she and Hudson won the female and male awards for World Film Favorite.
-The film was also nominated for Best Comedy, and their co-star Tony Randall, who also joined them for their two other films, also got a Golden Globe nomination for Best Supporting Actor.
+The film was also nominated for Best Comedy, and their co-star Tony Randall, who joined them for their two other films, also got a Golden Globe nomination for Best Supporting Actor.
 Pillow Talk was a huge success at the Academy Awards as well, winning Best Original Screenplay and earning four other nominations, including Best Supporting Actress for Thelma Ritter, along with the first and only nomination for Day as Best Actress.